root-project/root/README/ReleaseNotes/v610/index.md

   anti-aliasing for filled area for the Cocoa backend.
 Default is `no`.
 - The "BOX" option, to draw 3D histograms, has been reimplemented by Evgueni Tcherniaev The following picture show the old and new version
-- `ChangeLabel` is now available for log axis as well as requested [here](https://sft.its.cern.ch/jira/browse/ROOT-8537).
-- The `TGraph` copy constructor also copy the underlying `TH1F` if it exists (it holds the axis titles).

 ![New box option for 3D histograms](NewBoxOption.png)